RectorDev/netlens-go/README.md

 ## Safety / privacy

 Use NetLens only on systems and traffic you own or are authorized to inspect.
 Captured requests can contain cookies, bearer tokens, API keys, passwords, and personal data.
 The UI/API binds to localhost by default, and captured flows remain in memory until they are cleared, evicted, the app exits, or you explicitly export them.

+## License

+NetLens is licensed under the GNU General Public License v3.0.

+You are free to use, modify, and redistribute this software under the terms of the GPL v3.

+See the [LICENSE](LICENSE) file for the full license text.